ziflar/Facebook_phishing/README.md

 # Facebook_phishing
 Facebook_phishing_project

-This project is an edditing version of the original version of facebrook : https://github.com/PowerScript/facebrok
+This project is an edditing version of the original version of facebrook :

+https://github.com/PowerScript/facebrok

-thx to my freind RedToor
+Thx to my freind RedToor

 my version edited just add frensh language and the spam with mailing list to spammer.php it's send inbox to gmail,yahoo,hotmail

 the developper of project is RedToor

-I helped him by editing spammer.php
+I just edit the file spammer.php

-to change language:
+# To Edit language:

 Edit to your language  and upload the file's

 login_attempt.php